lzwjava/blog-source/_posts/2024-01-20-yearly-review.md

 I learned a lot in this journey.
 Let me describe about some technical lessons.

 * Software architecture is very important.
-The microservice structure is better than monolithic application for large backend application.
+The microservice structure is often better than monolithic application for large backend application.
 It is better to develop and deploy the code.
 We should think about how we structure the code in the long term view.

 * Azure EventHub Kafka propeties config is important.
 If we do it wrong, we may lose messages when the microservices scale up.